 Orange-spiced Christmas French toast is made with brioche makes a refreshing and delicious winter brunch or breakfast – special enough for Christmas morning.

-Do you breakfast or not on Christmas day?
-My family tradition is to have the main feast at lunchtime, which means that the bird goes into the oven in the morning, and given the amount (and richness) of the food that a light breakfast in is order.
+Do you breakfast or not on Christmas Day?
+My family tradition is to have the main feast at lunchtime, which means that the bird goes into the oven in the morning.
+Given the quantity (and richness) of the food at Christmas lunch, a light breakfast in is order.

-- 3 eggs - We use British Lion
+- 3 eggs

-- 100ml milk
+- 100 ml milk

-- Zest of 1 orange
+- zest of 1 orange

 - 1 pinch allspice